amanbhardwaj/coupon-acceptance/README.md

 Hypothesis based on observations

 Characteristics and contextual attributes of people who are twice as likely to accept a coupon from more expensive restaurants ($20 - $50) are:

-People who go to a expensive restaurant every month, are unmarried or married partners, driving with a partner in sunny weather at 10 A
+People who go to a expensive restaurant every month, are unmarried or married partners, driving with a partner in sunny weather at 10 AM.

 ### Next steps and recommendations